isobko/Maya_scripts/README.md

 INFO scripts:
 - ReplaceAnimKeys.py

-  Replaces the animation key with a custom one using validation
+  Replaces the initial animation key with a custom one by checking on the selected meshes